ChristianAlbertoGomez/CS4311_LIDS_4CodOfDuty_Fall2023/README.md

      pip install pyshark==3.1.2
      ```

-### Troubleshooting
+## Troubleshooting

 If you encounter any issues during the installation process, consider the following:

 - **Linux Lite Installation Issues:**
+  If you are facing problems with Linux Lite installation:
-  - Check the official Linux Lite documentation and community forums for troubleshooting.
+  - Check the official [Linux Lite documentation](https://www.linuxliteos.com/manual/install.html) for comprehensive installation guidance.
+  - Visit the [Linux Lite Community Forums](https://www.linuxliteos.com/forums/) to seek assistance from the community.

 - **VMware Installation Issues:**
   - Ensure your system meets VMware's requirements.
+Refer to the official [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php) for hardware compatibility.
-  - Check the VMware documentation for troubleshooting steps.
+  - Check the [VMware Documentation](https://docs.vmware.com/en/VMware-Workstation-Pro/) for troubleshooting steps.

 - **Python Installation Issues:**
-  - Double-check that you downloaded the correct version.
+  - Double-check that you downloaded the correct version from the [official Python website](https://www.python.org/downloads/).
-  - Refer to the Python documentation for installation troubleshooting.

-- **React Installation Issues:**
-  - Make sure you have Node.js and npm installed.
+...
+(179 lines left)